Dravex18/D2-Robotics-WRO2025/README.md

         <strong>- David</strong> is a thoughtful and strategic member of the team who constantly strives to bring people together and keep the project on track.
 Passionate about baseball and always aiming to win, he brings a sharp mindset to both teamwork and technical challenges—though anime isn't really his thing.
       </p>
       <p>
-       <strong>-</strong> In the team, David leads the mechanical and electronic design, creating the robot chassis, 3D-printed parts, and custom PCBs.
-More than just building, he's responsible for planning the overall robot strategy, ensuring all components work together towards a clear goal.
-He also contributes significantly to project documentation, helping the team stay organized and aligned throughout the competition.
+       <strong>-</strong> In the team, David leads the selection and integration of sensors, ensuring that the robot can perceive and respond to its environment with high accuracy.
+He was also responsible for the computer vision system, playing a fundamental role in the success of the project.
+Beyond his software contributions, he supports the team in PCB design and in the development of both electrical and mechanical components, making him a versatile and indispensable member of the team.
       </p>
     </td>
   </tr>